 Visitors to the United States from Other Countries

 You may legally drive in Arizona as a visitor or tourist using a valid driver license from another country.
 An international driving permit is not required, but it is recommended because it can be printed in English and used in conjunction with the driver license from the other country.
-If it is not printed in English, you could run into difficulties here, so you should obtain an International Driving Permit (IDP) from your country before you leave.
-They are printed in English.
-The International Driving Permit must be issued by a country other than the United States.
+If it is not printed in English, you could run into difficulties in Arizona, so you should obtain an International Driving Permit (IDP) in English from your country before you leave.
+The International Driving Permit, (formerly the International Driver License) must be issued by a country other than the United States.

 If you are working in Arizona, attending school or have children attending school here, registered to vote in Arizona, operating a business in Arizona, or are otherwise defined by the Arizona Motor Vehicle Department (MVD) as an Arizona resident, you are required to apply for an Arizona Driver License.